Kisin modules with descent data and parahoric local models: Introduction

 \subsection{Acknowledgements}

 The idea of constructing a moduli stack of Breuil-Kisin modules with tame descent data originated in joint work of the first author with M. Emerton, T. Gee and D. Savitt, where this is done for Breuil-Kisin modules corresponding to two-dimensional, tamely Barsotti-Tate Galois representations.
 The idea that one should be able to relate this moduli stack to local models of Shimura varieties was suggested to us by M. Emerton, whom we thank for many useful conversations.
 The second author would like to thank B. Bhatt, B. Le Hung, D. Le, S. Morra for many helpful conversations.
+We also thank the anonymous referees for their comments and suggestions, which improved the paper.
 A. C. was partially supported by the NSF Postdoctoral Fellowship DMS-1204465 and NSF Grant DMS-1501064.